-The Health technologies theme is developing a collaborative network of research active academics and health practitioners focused on solutions to health related problems.
-A major sub-theme which is being developed is the Health Innovation Portal.
+The Health technologies theme is developing a collaborative network of research-active academics and health practitioners focused on solutions to health-related problems.
+A major sub-theme that is being developed is the Health Innovation Portal.
 This sub-theme is represented by the Rapid Innovation Unit (RIU) led by HRI Member Prof. Leonard O'Sullivan.

 Theme Lead - Pepijn van de Ven